 Continuation betting from out of position can be a dicey proposition in single-raised pots.
-Cold calling ranges tend to flop comparable equity to that of the preflop raiser, and position nudges the advantage to the caller on the average flop.
+Cold-calling ranges tend to flop comparable equity to that of the preflop raiser, and position nudges the advantage to the caller on the average flop.

-This is not the case in three-bet pots.
-Out-of-position three-betting ranges are stronger than the ranges that call them, and with a lower stack-to-pot ratioStack-to-pot ratio (SPR)
+This is not the case in 3-bet pots.
+Out-of-position 3-betting ranges are stronger than the ranges that call them, and with a lower {{tooltip-title: stack-to-pot ratio}}, position is less important.
+Consequently, high continuation betting frequencies are typically correct even when out of position in a 3-bet pot.

 The effective stack divided by the size of the pot.
 SPR is commonly used to gauge the value of implied odds and the relative value of made hands.